omi10859/telegrambot/README.md

-# Telegra bot
+# Telegram bot
 <h1>Telegram Bot Using Python </h1>
-In this Repository we will be making a Telegram bot using a <a herf="https://python-telegram-bot.org/">Python telegram bot</a>
+In this Repository we will be making a Telegram bot using a Python-telegram-bot library you can go https://python-telegram-bot.org to know more functions.